 Hidden House

-Concealing a contemporary extension behind a period home is par for the course in many inner-city neighbourhoods, but at Hidden House the concealment becomes its defining characteristic.
+Concealing a contemporary extension behind a period home is common in inner-city contexts, but here concealment becomes the defining idea.

 Location